-Parents today often feel like they fail to measure up in their responsibilities-especially in something as challenging as giving their children a good education in an increasingly complex world.
-As you evaluate the many schooling options available to your family, reflect on the following questions to help apply Biblical wisdom to your educational choices.
+Parents are the gatekeepers and ultimate decision makers for their children.
+As you evaluate the many schooling options available to your family, reflect on the following questions and apply prayer and Biblical wisdom to your educational choices.

-QUESTION ONE: Who has ultimate responsibility?
+QUESTION ONE

+Who Has Ultimate Responsibility?

 Children are wired to observe and learn about all kinds of things in life-from friends, family, church, television and so on.

-But what is your role?
-What part do you play in what they learn and how they find their place in the world?
-Is one form of education better than another?
-Is your child okay in the public school?
-Is a private school or home schooling better?
+- What is your role? - What part do you play in what they learn and how they find their place in the world? - Is one form of education better than another? - Is your child okay in the public school? - Is a private school or homeschooling better?

 The answer will vary from situation to situation.
 The most important thing to remember is that you have ultimate responsibility for the education of your child(ren).
-Deuteronomy 6:6-7 tells us: "These commandments that I give you today are to be upon your hearts.
+Deuteronomy 6:6-7 tells us:

+"These commandments that I give you today are to be upon your hearts.
 Impress them on your children.
 Talk about them when you sit at home and when you walk along the road, when you lie down and when you get up."